 I saw the RE for the first time in September of last year and he did a monitored cycle.
 Meaning that I came into his office for ultrasounds so that he could watch me ovulate.
 (Not as sexy as it sounds.
 Also stressful to schedule around teaching, as this was the first month at my new job.)

 What he discovered was that the follicle was developing normally.
 It looked like all things were in working order.
 But once the egg was mature and ready for release, my body wasn't releasing it.
 So instead of traveling down the fallopian tubes to meet a sperm and make a baby duck in my ute, the egg was just hanging out and then... nada.

-The RE explained to me that this was a hormonal issue, and there was no way to pinpoint the cause (stress? anxiety? grief? check and check and check).
+The RE explained to me that this was a hormonal issue.
+Basically, my brain wasn't communicating with my ovaries and there was no way to pinpoint the cause (stress? anxiety? grief? check and check and check).
 He considered this good news, because for him it was an easy fix.
-But as he was telling me that my brain simply wasn't communicating with my ovaries, I burst into tears.
-All I could hear was that my brain was broken.
-Or at least totally effed up.
+But as he was explaining this, I burst into tears.
+All I could hear was that I couldn't get pregnant because my brain was broken.
 Which seemed fitting, given my state of mind at the time.
 Anyway, he was slightly taken aback by me crying, but he very patiently explained that all he needed to do was inject me with an extra dose of hormone (the "trigger shot") that would tell my body to release the egg.
 He felt confident that the rest would take care of itself.

 So we tried that.